 Be nice.
 Or else.

-Community Staff Brooklyn Senior Product Designer at GitHub Joined over 5 years ago via an invitation from Allan G. Joel has invited Robert Vinluan, Burak Nehbit, Amy Chen, Taylor Barnett, Pranav Vishnu and 3 others, Natasha Sumant, Piper Black, Or Leviteh
+Community Staff Brooklyn Senior Product Designer at GitHub Joined almost 6 years ago via an invitation from Allan G. Joel has invited Robert Vinluan, Burak Nehbit, Amy Chen, Taylor Barnett, Pranav Vishnu and 3 others, Natasha Sumant, Piper Black, Or Leviteh

 A+ fantastic effort